MrPhoenix174/mpvctl/README.md

 **mpvctl** is a simple command-line utility that helps you launch and manage audio/video streams using [mpv](https://mpv.io).
 It offers a basic TUI-like interface, saves stream links, and optionally starts audio effects with [EasyEffects](https://github.com/wwmm/easyeffects) and a visualizer with [Cava](https://github.com/karlstav/cava).

 > ⚠️ The interface is still a work in progress.
 Cava integration doesn't fully work yet but will be improved in future updates.
+And somewhere i'll clean code

 ---